COVID-19 "Funeral procedures 1-3"

 - We also have available Zoom Video-Conference and Facebook streaming services (this can be made both public and PRIVATE)

 - Family lounge and break room will be closed in effort to mitigate crowd gathering.

-- We will continue to maintain an extremely clean and sanitized environment at the funeral home and urge everyone who visits to use hand sanitizer up entry and exit and to continually wash their hands and abide by social distancing recommendations.
+- We will continue to maintain an extremely clean and sanitized environment at the funeral home and urge everyone who visits to use hand sanitizer up entry and exit and to continually wash their hands.

 - Social distancing will be strongly urged for all guests including family.